renee1235/css-units/README.md

 Follow along with my demonstration to use em and % to style the header

 ## Exercise
 Using box-model properties, style the gallery to look like the image below.
-You should use % and em
+You should use % and em so that it looks consitent regardless of the size of the window